dotnet/cli/Documentation/general/signing-global-tool-packages.md

 To create a signed package for your Dotnet Tool, you will need to create a signed shim.
 If a shim is found in the nupkg during `dotnet tool install`, it is used instead of creating one on consumer's machine.

-To create a signed shim, you need to add the following extra property in you project ile:
+To create a signed shim, you need to add the following extra property in you project file:

 ```
    <PackAsToolShimRuntimeIdentifiers>[list of RIDs]</PackAsToolShimRuntimeIdentifiers>